gazbert/bxbot/README.md

 also has a compile-time dependency on log4j and Google Guava.

 ##### Packaging & Deployment #####
-To get going fast, you can code your Trading Strategy and place it in the [com.gazbert.bxbot.core.strategies](./src/main/java/com/gazbert/bxbot/core/strategies) package alongside the example strategy.
+To get going fast, you can code your Trading Strategy and place it in the [trading-strategies](./trading-strategies) module alongside the example strategy.
 When you build the project, your Trading Strategy will be included in the BX-bot jar.
 You can also create your own jar for your strats, e.g. `my-strats.jar`, and include it on BX-bot's runtime classpath - see the _Installation Guide_ for how to do this.